 Undergraduate - Unit

 Refer to the specific census and withdrawal dates for the semester(s) in which this unit is offered.

 Algorithm analysis.
 Application and implementation of some common data structures: stacks, queues, lists, priority queues, tables, sets and collections.
 Data representations including: arrays, linked lists, heaps, trees (including balanced trees) and hashing.
 Design of application programs making use of common data structures.
 Design and implementation of new data structures.
 Study of advanced algorithms in areas such as: graph theory, pattern searching and data compression.
 Access to the University's computer systems through an Internet service provider is compulsory for off-campus students.

-- the ability to analyse simple algorithms to work out an order of magnitude estimate of running time and space;
+- analyse simple algorithms to work out an order of magnitude estimate of running time and space;

-- the ability to evaluate which implementation would be most appropriate for a given data structure and application;
+- evaluate which implementation would be most appropriate for a given data structure and application;

-- an understanding of some more advanced algorithms in areas such as: graph theory (shortest path etc), pattern searching, data compression (precise selection of advanced algorithms will vary from year to year);
+- describe more advanced algorithms in areas such as: graph theory (shortest path etc), pattern searching, data compression (precise selection of advanced algorithms will vary from year to year);

-- the ability to design new algorithms to solve new problems;
+- design new algorithms to solve new problems.

 Minimum total expected workload equals 12 hours per week comprising: